Axway/platform-management-docs/content/en/docs/management_guide/overview.md

 To manage an application, select the application to manage from the list of applications.

 If you haven't created any applications yet, you will be directed to the _You don't have any apps yet!_ page.
 Don't worry.
 It's easy to get started creating apps using the Platform.
 It should take you only a few minutes to create an app.
-Once you do, your Dashboard will have data here.
+Once you do, your Overview will have data here.
 To get started creating applications, click one of the following options:

 * **Get the latest tools -** You will be forwarded to the _Get started with {{% variables/apibuilder_prod_name %}}_ page where you can select to get started building apps with either [Axway Appcelerator Studio](https://docs.axway.com/bundle/Appcelerator_Studio_allOS_en/page/axway_appcelerator_studio.html) or [Appcelerator CLI](https://docs.axway.com/bundle/Appcelerator_CLI_allOS_en/page/appcelerator_cli.html).
 * **Register App for Services** \- You will be forwarded to the _Register App for Services_ page.